SanderJBouwman/shiniertreecheckbox/readme.md

 ```

 ### Custom return values
 It is possible to return custom return values.
 This can be done by setting the `options.returnValue` parameter.
-The default value is `value`, but you can set this to any property in the data, such as `label`.
+The default value is `label`, but you can set this to any property in the data, such as `value` (in this case).

 It is also possible to your own custom return values.
 For this you must add it to the input data, which can be seen below.

-#### Example
 We want to add a new return value called `labeled_value`.
 We can do this by adding a new property to the input data.

 <details>